damianb/tf2stats/README.markdown

 * A Steam Web API key
 * A Steam group

+If you are running a phar-packaged version, your installation of PHP needs OpenSSL installed as well.

 ## dependencies

 * Twig 1.1.2 (provided in a git submodule)